-(a) In order to remain on the "IAC Approved List of Judges", each Judge must pass the current IAC Judges Revalidation and Currency Examination and have been a grading Judge for thirty (30) flights within the previous calendar year in IAC sanctioned contests.
+(a) In order to remain on the "IAC Approved List of Judges", each Judge must pass the current IAC "Judges Revalidation and Currency Examination" and have been a grading Judge for thirty (30) flights within the previous calendar year in IAC sanctioned contests.
 Equally acceptable will be judging twenty-five (25) flights provided at least 5 flights were Advanced or Unlimited Free Programs.

-- (b) If the Judge did not serve as a grading Judge for thirty (30) flights (or alternative of 25 per 2.6.3(a)) within the previous calendar year but has attended an Advanced Judging Criteria Seminar or the recurrency portion of an Introduction to Aerobatic Judging class in the past two (2) calendar years, currency may be retained by passing the current IAC Judges Revalidation and Currency Examination. - (c) If the Judge did not serve as a grading Judge for thirty (30) flights (or alternative of 25 per 2.6.3(a)) within the previous calendar year and has not attended an Advanced Judging Criteria Seminar or the recurrency portion of an Introduction to Aerobatic Judging class in the past two (2) calendar years, the Judge may become current by attending an approved IAC Judges School and passing the current IAC Judges Revalidation and Currency Examination. - (d) A judge who does not meet the experience requirements of paragraphs (a), (b), or (c), must still pass the current IAC Judges Revalidation and Currency Examination to be eligible to serve as a Chief Judge Only.
+- (b) If a judge did not serve as a grading judge for the number of flights prescribed in 2.6.3(a), but has attended an approved IAC "Advanced Aerobatic Judging" seminar, or the "recurrency portion" (2nd day) of an approved IAC "Introduction to Aerobatic Judging" seminar within the previous two (2) calendar years, currency may be retained by passing the current IAC "Judge Revalidation and Currency Exam." - (c) If a judge did not serve as a grading judge for the number of flights prescribed in 2.6.3(a) and has not attended an approved IAC "Advanced Aerobatic Judging" seminar or the "recurrency portion" (2nd day) of an approved IAC "Introduction to Aerobatic Judging"

+seminar within the previous two (2) calendar years, currency may be retained by attending an approved IAC "Advanced Aerobatic Judging" seminar or the "recurrency portion" (2nd day) of an approved IAC "Introduction to Aerobatic Judging" seminar and passing the current IAC "Judge Revalidation and Currency Exam."

-- (e) In addition, a National Judge must attend a Judge's Recurrency or Advanced Judging Criteria Seminar at least once every three (3) calendar years.
-If a National Judge does not meet this recurrency requirement, they will revert back to a Regional Judge until the requirements of this paragraph are met. - (f) A minimum score of 80% is required to successfully pass the current IAC Judges Revalidation and Currency Examination.
+- (d) A judge who does not meet the experience requirements of paragraphs (a), (b), or (c), must still pass the current IAC "Judges Revalidation and Currency Examination" to be eligible to serve as a Chief Judge Only. - (e) In addition, a National Judge must have attended an approved IAC "Advanced Aerobatic Judging" seminar or the "recurrency portion" (2nd day) of an approved IAC "Introduction to Aerobatic Judging" seminar within the previous three (3) calendar years.
+If a National Judge does not meet this requirement, they will revert to a Regional Judge certification until the requirement of this paragraph has been met. - (f) A minimum score of 80% is required to successfully pass the current IAC "Judges Revalidation and Currency Examination."